Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 aromatic cuisine that reflects the richness of Rajasthani culture.
 Food in Udaipur is a perfect blend of

-meal.
-It consists of baked wheat flour balls (baati) served with spicy lentil curry (dal) and sweet
+consists of baked wheat flour balls (baati) served with spicy lentil curry (dal) and sweet crumbled

-crumbled wheat dessert (churma).
-The baatis are often dipped in ghee, giving them a rich taste and
+wheat dessert (churma).
+The baatis are often dipped in ghee, giving them a rich taste and making it a

 If you’re a non-vegetarian food lover, you must try the spicy and flavorful Laal Maas, a mutton